Reactive and Proactive Hazard Identification and Risk Assessment

 - Can one failure lead to another (water damage leading to electrical systems malfunctioning)

-Managing risk for aviation SMS programs is not sustainable using spreadsheets.
+Managing risk for aviation SMS is not sustainable using spreadsheets.
 In short, the SMS documentation requirements are too great.
-A Risk Management Solution is affordable and pays for itself in labor costs and peace of mind when auditors come calling.
+An SMS database is affordable and pays for itself in labor costs and peace of mind when auditors come calling.

 You may be interested in comparing your risk management workflow to others.